Data profiling: How data profiling is conducted

 Data profiling utilizes methods of descriptive statistics such as minimum, maximum, mean, mode, percentile, standard deviation, frequency, variation, aggregates such as count and sum, and additional metadata information obtained during data profiling such as data type, length, discrete values, uniqueness, occurrence of null values, typical string patterns, and abstract type recognition.
 The metadata can then be used to discover problems such as illegal values, misspellings, missing values, varying value representation, and duplicates.

 Different analyses are performed for different structural levels.
 E.g. single columns could be profiled individually to get an understanding of frequency distribution of different values, type, and use of each column.
 Embedded value dependencies can be exposed in a cross-columns analysis.
 Finally, overlapping value sets possibly representing foreign key relationships between entities can be explored in an inter-table analysis.

 Normally, purpose-built tools are used for data profiling to ease the process.
-The computation complexity increases when going from single column, to single table, to cross-table structural profiling.
+The computational complexity increases when going from single column, to single table, to cross-table structural profiling.
 Therefore, performance is an evaluation criterion for profiling tools.